Background pattern

 08003 Barcelona

-This medicine is authorized in the Member States of the European Economic Area and in the United Kingdom (Northern Ireland) under the name Neupogen, except in Cyprus, Greece, and Italy where it is called Granulokine.
+This medicinal product is authorized in the Member States of the European Economic Area and in the United Kingdom (Northern Ireland) under the name Neupogen, with the exception of Cyprus, Greece, and Italy, where it is called Granulokine.

 Other sources of information